 |E-scooters can only be ridden on cycling paths||

-Since 5 November 2019, the Land Transport Authority has prohibited the riding of e-scooters on all footpaths.
-Henceforth, e-scooters can only be ridden on cycling paths.
-The current policy of disallowing personal mobility devices (PMDs) on roads remains.
+Since 5 November 2019, LTA has prohibited the riding of e-scooters on all footpaths.
+E-scooters can only be ridden on cycling paths.
+The current policy of disallowing personal mobility devices (PMDs), including e-scooters, on roads remains.

 Those caught riding an e-scooter on footpaths will face regulatory action.
 Offenders are liable for fines of up to $2,000 and/or face imprisonment of up to 3 months, if convicted.

 Click here for the News Release of 4 November 2019.

 |Disposal of non-UL2272 certified Personal Mobility Devices (PMDs)||

 Since July 2020, only UL2272 certified motorised PMDs are allowed for use on cycling paths.
 Non-UL2272 certified e-scooters that have been registered with LTA have been automaticallly deregistered.
 Non-UL2272 certified motorised PMDs are fire risk and should be properly and safely disposed of.

 Click here for more information.